This line is one of the many "side effects" of Facebook's Learning Phase.

 - Are You Setting Too Low Budget For Your Facebook Campaign?

 Facebook doesn't always want to 'scam' your money, but if you continue to ignore the warnings, Facebook has no other choice but to take your money and give you zero conversion.
-Facebook algorithm updates from time to time, so it is importantly to stay informed with any algorithm change that could possible affect your campaign performance, just like the infamous Facebook iOS14 Update.
+Facebook algorithm updates from time to time, so it is important to stay informed of any algorithm change that could possibly affect your campaign performance, just like the infamous Facebook iOS14.5 Update.